 石仏

-A free-standing movable Buddhist statue carved from stone.
+Free-standing movable Buddhist statues carved from stone.
 Stone was the chief material used for Buddhist images in China and India, whilst in Japan stone statues have never challenged the dominance of wood and bronze because appropriate stone materials were not so readily available.

 Footprints of Buddha